 If you are not satisfied with the seller's response you may be able to take a claim to the Small Claims Court.

 If you made your purchase using your debit or credit card you may be able to get your bank or credit card company to reverse the transaction.
 This is called a chargeback.
 You should contact your card provider as soon as possible.
 Give them details of the transaction you are disputing and request that they follow it up.
 Most card schemes offer full chargeback rights to consumers, but with some debit cards schemes you cannot use the chargeback facility if you did not receive the goods.
-Further information on chargeback is available on the National Consumer Agency's website.
+Further information on chargeback is available on the Competition and Consumer Protection Commission's website.

-The National Consumer Agency (NCA) is the statutory office with responsibility for providing advice and information to consumers on their rights.
-In addition, the NCA is responsible for the enforcement of a wide range of consumer protection laws.
-The NCA does not intervene or become involved in individual issues or disputes between consumers and sellers of goods or services providers.
-The NCA can, however, advise you if you have a particular consumer problem.
+The Competition and Consumer Protection Commission (CCPC) is the statutory office with responsibility for providing advice and information to consumers on their rights.
+In addition, the CCPC is responsible for the enforcement of a wide range of consumer protection laws.
+The CCPC does not intervene or become involved in individual issues or disputes between consumers and sellers of goods or services providers.
+The CCPC can, however, advise you if you have a particular consumer problem.

 A deposit is a payment made to a supplier of a product or a service by a consumer which indicates an intention to buy a product or a service.
 The amount of the deposit and the timing of payment of the balance are a matter between the consumer and the supplier.
 When you pay a deposit for goods a contract is created between you as a consumer, and the supplier of the product or service.
 You should be clear at the time of paying a deposit what your obligations are (e.g. when you need to pay the balance, how much each payment is etc).
 You should also be clear about the duties of the supplier (e.g. when the product will be available).